abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/SUPABASE.md

 Currently present envs in container (for reference): REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_KEY, REACT_APP_API_BASE, REACT_APP_BACKEND_URL, REACT_APP_FRONTEND_URL, REACT_APP_WS_URL, REACT_APP_NODE_ENV, REACT_APP_NEXT_TELEMETRY_DISABLED, REACT_APP_ENABLE_SOURCE_MAPS, REACT_APP_PORT, REACT_APP_TRUST_PROXY, REACT_APP_LOG_LEVEL, REACT_APP_HEALTHCHECK_PATH, REACT_APP_FEATURE_FLAGS, REACT_APP_EXPERIMENTS_ENABLED

 ## Auth
-This app uses email/password authentication.
+This app uses Supabase JS v2 and email/password authentication only.

 - Enable Email provider in Supabase Dashboard:
   - Go to Authentication → Providers → Email
   - Ensure "Enable email signups" and "Password sign in" are enabled
   - Configure "Confirm email" as you prefer:
     - If ON: Users must confirm via email link before they can sign in.
-Until then, sign-in will fail with "Email not confirmed".
+Until then, sign-in may fail with code like `email_not_confirmed` and message "Email not confirmed".
     - If OFF: Users can sign in immediately after sign-up.

-- Redirect after email confirmation:
+- URL Configuration and Redirects:
   - In Supabase Dashboard → Authentication → URL Configuration:
     - Set the "Site URL" to your frontend (e.g., http://localhost:3000 during development).
-    - Optionally, specify additional redirect URLs if needed.
+    - Add any dev URLs to Additional Redirect URLs if needed.
-  - The app can also pass a custom redirect via `options.emailRedirectTo` during `signUp` (not required if Site URL is sufficient).
+  - The app supports an optional `REACT_APP_FRONTEND_URL`.
+When set, we pass it as `emailRedirectTo` during `signUp`.
+Otherwise, the Supabase "Site URL" is used.
+  - Ensure there is no mismatch between the Dashboard "Site URL" and your actual dev URL (including port); otherwise confirmation links may not return to your app.

-- The frontend calls:
+- The frontend (v2) calls:
-  - `supabase.auth.signUp({ email, password, options: { data: { full_name } } })`
+  - `supabase.auth.signUp({ email, password, options: { data: { full_name }, emailRedirectTo?: REACT_APP_FRONTEND_URL } })`
   - `supabase.auth.signInWithPassword({ email, password })`
   - `supabase.auth.signOut()`
+  - `supabase.auth.getUser()` (used in diagnostics)

 Important behavior notes:
-- If confirmation is ON, `signUp` returns `data.session = null` and no user is signed in until the email is confirmed.
+- If email confirmation is ON, `signUp` returns `data.session = null` and no user is signed in until the email is confirmed.
-- The UI will show a friendly message asking users to check their email and then sign in.
+- After clicking the email link, the browser should redirect back to your frontend (Site URL or `emailRedirectTo`) with a session established.
+- We log minimal diagnostics at runtime:
+  - `[Supabase:init] URL present=...
+KEY present=...
+Host=...`
+  - `[Supabase:signInWithPassword] error { code, message }`
+  - `getUser` presence after a failed sign-in
+- These logs help confirm env injection and clarify exact errors without exposing secrets.

 ## Attendance Table (SQL + RLS)